Open

 • Bio:

-Mimi Abramovitz is Bertha Capen Reynolds Professor at the Silberman School of Social Work at Hunter College.
-She has published widely on issues related to women, poverty, human rights and the U.S/ Welfare State.
-Professor Abramovitz is currently writing a book on the history of low-income women’s activism in the U.S. Her previous books include the award-winning Under Attack, Fighting Back: Women and Welfare in the U.S., Regulating the Lives of Women: Social Welfare Policy From Colonial Times to the Present, The Dynamics of Social Welfare Policy and Taxes Are A Woman’s Issue: Reframing the Debate.
-She has also published more than 80 articles in scholarly and popular journals.
-Among her honors and awards, Dr. Abramovitz has been inducted into the Columbia University School of Social Work Hall of Fame.
+Mimi Abramovitz is Bertha Capen Reynolds Professor of Social Policy at the Silberman School of Social Work at Hunter College and the Graduate Center, CUNY.
+She has published widely on issues related to women, poverty, human rights, and the U.S. Welfare State, including more than 90 articles in scholarly journals and the popular press.
+Dr Abramovitz is currently writing a book on the history of low-income women’s activism in the U.S. since 1900.
+Her previous books include the award-winning Under Attack, Fighting Back: Women and Welfare in the U.S., Regulating the Lives of Women: Social Welfare Policy From Colonial Times to the Present, The Dynamics of Social Welfare Policy and Taxes are a Woman’s Issue: Reframing the Debate.
+Dr. Abramovitz is the co-founder of the Welfare Rights Initiative at Hunter College and currently co-leads of the National Social Work Voter Mobilization Campaign (Voting is Social Work).
+She recently received the Significant Lifetime Achievement in Social Work Education Award from the Council on Social Work Education and was inducted as a Fellow of American Academy of Social Work and Social Welfare.

 Recent Awards